nitrictech/docs/docs/guides/byo-database.md

 ### Connect

-The official [postgres](https://github.com/mysql/mysql-connector-nodejs) driver is recommended for basic connections to a MySQL instance.
+The official [postgres](https://github.com/mysql/mysql-connector-nodejs) driver is recommended for basic connections to a PostgreSQL instance.
 However, if you would prefer a higher abstraction, we recommend Prisma ORM.
 You can read our guide on using Prisma [here](https://nitric.io/docs/guides/serverless-api-with-planetscale-and-prisma).

 ```ts
 import { Client } from 'pg';